Frequently Asked Questions

 |The Mendham "Mile"||Mile 26||10%|

-The Breve Fondo NJ route has no timed climbs this year, but plenty of climbing.
+The Breve Fondo NJ route has no timed climbs, but plenty of climbing.

 What is included with the entry fee?

-An amazing weekend of cycling oriented festivities culminating with the rides on Sunday, including our popular Gran Fondo NJ Pint Glass, USA Cycling rider insurance, course marking, aid stations, chip timing on the Gran, Medio and Piccolo Routes, post-ride Festivities, competition and raffle prizes, bike valet service at festivities and much, much more.
+An amazing weekend of cycling oriented festivities culminating with the rides on Sunday, including our popular Gran Fondo NJ Pint Glass, Rider insurance, course marking, aid stations, chip timing on the Gran, Medio and Piccolo Routes, post-ride Festivities, competition and raffle prizes, bike valet service at festivities and much, much more.
+Only riders registering before the August 22nd date are eligible for raffle prizes.

 Do I need a racing license to participate?

 No racing license is needed or required.
 While there are some competitive segments, it is important to remember that the Gran Fondo NJ is a ride, not a race.
 All cyclists are encouraged to relax and enjoy the lovely scenery each route has to offer along the way.
-Every cyclist will be insured individually by USA Cycling.
+Every cyclist will be insured individually through our insurance carrier.
 The cost for the insurance is included in the entry fee.

 Is there a minimum age for participants?